 Can I apply for funding to help with our fundraising efforts/campaign?

 What if I’m submitting a work sample link and only want the committee to view a specific page on my site or point in a video?

 Grants are all about specificity, so the more specific you can be the better (“please look at page 2, paragraph 3” or “please view video starting at 3:22 until 4:56”).
 You can upload a cover page with directions plus the link you want us to view.
 We will only consider the specified information submitted when making a decision about the grant.

 The application says that awarded artists must use funds within three months of receiving the grant.
 Is this a strict requirement of receiving the grant?

 Yes.
-Bartol/SBMA Micro-Grants were created in direct response to local artists’ need to receive funds in a timelier manner to keep their creative momentum.
-We are looking to support artists who will make immediate use of funding and make significant progress on a project, complete a project or pursue a professional development opportunity that can help advance their creative career.
-Applicants can apply for funding to support a part of an ongoing or long-term project, but the Bartol/SBMA micro-grant funds must be used within three months of receiving grant funds, and artists should include details of how a micro-grant would help the overall project momentum.
+Bartol Foundation Micro-Grants were created in direct response to local artists’ need to receive funds in a timelier manner to keep their creative momentum.
+We are looking to support artists who will make immediate use of funding and make significant progress or complete a project.
+Applicants can apply for funding to support a part of an ongoing or long-term project, but the Bartol Foundation micro-grant funds must be used within three months of receiving grant funds, and artists should include details of how a micro-grant would help the overall project momentum.

 Note: We will not fund requests for projects or work that is only in the concept or idea stage.

 More Questions?
 Email us at firstname.lastname@example.org